THE VFA PIONEER HISTORIES PROJECT

 MJC: All of the above.

-JA: I think that in Chicago at that time, we had not much impact on the medical industry and the local doctors.
-But the ones who actually knew about us, or that we knew personally, who were the ones we had contact with; and of course, they were, I’m going to say inevitably although there were one or two female doctors at the end of the 1960s and the beginning of the ’70s, but numbers, just teeny, teeny numbers.
+JA: I think that in Chicago at that time, we had not much impact on the medical industry and local doctors.
+But the ones who actually knew about us, or that we knew personally, the ones we had contact with – yes, I believe the existence of the service affected those guys in positive ways.
+(They were, although there were a few female doctors at the end of the 1960s and the beginning of the ’70s, pretty much all men.)

-Those guys, I remember I had a doc who knew about the service even before he was my doctor, and he would say, silly is the wrong word, he couched in contemporary language.
-He would say something like, “Well, you girls,” he would actually use that phrase, but what he was saying was not offensive or ugly.
-He would say things like, “You girls have to be careful, and you girls need to find this, and here’s a book that I think you girls will like.”
+I remember a doc who knew about the service even before he was my doctor, before the bust outed us and the Roe decision made abortion a common topic – and he, a decent guy, an intelligent guy, would say silly things.
+Well, silly is the wrong word; he just used fairly common contemporary language.
+He would say something like, “Well, you girls,” using that phrase to talk about the Janes.
+But what he was saying, the content, the meaning, was not offensive or ugly.
+He would say, “You girls have to be careful, and you girls need to find this, and here’s a book you girls will like.”

 MJC: Excellent.
 So that’s another impact.
 Moving on in your life then, you wrote two books and you were teaching.